shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 All her pups crawled to her and shared in the group hug.

-Mother patted them and squeezed .
+Mother patted and squeezed them.
 But then she had to get up.
 “I love you, my pups.”

 “Does this mean you won’t be here at bedtime?”
 Mudrich asked.